 We also really liked the subtle rim of padding surrounding the leg holes, a small but important added comfort.

 While the comfort for your baby is more important, we shouldn’t disregard your own comfort.
 Here in this category, the straps came with extra-thick padding will reduce the stress of your shoulders, neck, and back.
 The three-part waistband allows better distribution of the baby weight and thus will provide better support without causing any back strain.

 The padded area on the waistband is, again, wider than those we found on other baby carriers such as the Beco Baby Gemini.
 This feature will not only add comfort, but also help prevents fashion malfunction on your top, often associated with baby carriers.

 Using the Tula Baby Carrier is very simple.
-It is secured simply by attaching the semi-elastic loop to the shoulder strap.
-Attaching and un-attaching it is a very simple and quick process, which as we have discussed, really important for a baby carrier product.
-You can also easily tighten or loosen it without unbuckling the shoulder strap first, which is a major plus point.
+It is secured just by attaching the semi-elastic loop to the shoulder strap.
+Attaching and un-attaching it is very simple and quick process, which as we have discussed, vital for a baby carrier product.
+You can also quickly tighten or loosen it without unbuckling the shoulder strap first, which is a major plus point.